 The shares have not been offered or sold and will not be offered or sold in Hong Kong, by means of any document, other than (a) to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
 571) of Hong Kong and any rules made under that Ordinance; or (b) in other circumstances which do not result in the document being a "prospectus" as defined in the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
 32) of Hong Kong or which do not constitute an offer to the public within the meaning of that Ordinance.
 No advertisement, invitation or document relating to the shares has been or may be issued or has been or may be in the possession of any person for the purposes of issue, whether in Hong Kong or elsewhere, which is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to the shares which are or are intended to be disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
 571) of Hong Kong and any rules made under that Ordinance.
 The contents of this prospectus supplement have not been reviewed or approved by any regulatory authority in Hong Kong.
 This prospectus supplement does not constitute an offer or invitation to the public in Hong Kong to acquire shares.
 The offer of the shares is personal to the person to whom this prospectus supplement has been delivered by or on behalf of our company, and a subscription for shares will only be accepted from such person.
-No person to whom a copy of this prospectus supplement is issued may issue, circulate or distribute this prospectus supplement in Hong Kong or make or give a copy of this prospectus supplement, you should obtain independent professional advice.
+No person to whom a copy of this prospectus supplement is issued may issue, circulate or distribute this prospectus supplement in Hong Kong or make or give a copy of this prospectus supplement to any other person.
+You are advised to exercise caution in relation to the offer.
+If you are in any doubt about any of the contents of this prospectus supplement, you should obtain independent professional a